-Making decisions is the daily life of each person.
-Our choices shape our lives, and of course, business decisions are what make a business successful or not.
+Making decisions is an essential part of our lives.
+Our choices shape our lives, and of course, a business decision is what makes a company successful or not.
 But often it can be difficult deciding on either option, so here are a series of tips to help you.

 Sometimes two minds work better than one and three better than two.
 If you get stuck, you can seek advice from others.
 In the end the decision is yours anyway, but it can give you a different approach.

 What advice would you give to someone in the same situation?

 Sometimes what blocks us is the emotional part of the decision.
 Therefore, imagine that a friend has the same problem, and think about what you would recommend to them.
 It does not always work but it can be helpful if in doubt.

 Be devil's advocate

 Sometimes we have an immediate preference for any of the options, with no rational basis or data to support it more than others.
 This has its own danger, because we can let ourselves unconsciously be influenced by the facility, or other emotional factors.
 Taking the opposite party and acting as devil's advocate is an excellent exercise that allows you to better weigh the alternatives.